CPBridge/RIFeatures/README.md

 ### Documentation

-The full documentation can be found [here](asd) or generated from the source using Doxygen.
+The full documentation can be found [here](https://cpbridge.github.io/RIFeatures/) or generated from the sourceusing Doxygen.
 To do this, install the [Doxygen](doxygen.org) tool (available in most GNU/Linux repositories) and from the `doc` directory run.

 ```bash
 $ doygen Doxyfile